ory/oathkeeper/README.md

 While the full feature set of the BeyondCorp Whitepaper is not yet implemented, the goal of this project is to achieve this in the future.

-ORY Oathkeeper is a reverse proxy which evaluates incoming HTTP requests based on a set of rules that are defined by administartive users.
+ORY Oathkeeper is a reverse proxy which evaluates incoming HTTP requests based on a set of rules that are defined by administrative users.
 ORY Oathkeeper is thus capable of:

 * Identifying the user and providing the user session to API backends (authentication).
 * Restricting access to certain resources based on a set of rules (authorization).